RenatoHS/guide_survie_osstidburn/13-les_burns.Rmd

 **FIRE JAM**

-"Except for during Conclave, there will be no authorized fire jam area.
-You are free to flow without flames anywhere with your friends!"
+Except for during Conclave, there will be no authorized fire jam area.
+However, you are free to flow **WITHOUT FLAMES** anywhere with your friends!